flipsasser/ravioli/README.md

 2. Then, it loads and applies `config/credentials/RAILS_ENV.yml.enc` over top of what it has already loaded
 3. Finally, IF `Rails.config.staging?` IS TRUE, it loads and applies `config/credentials/staging.yml.enc`

-This allows you to use your secure credentials stores without duplicating information; you can simply layer environment-specific values over top of
+This allows you to use your secure credentials stores without duplicating information; you can simply layer environment-specific values over top of a "root" `config/credentials.yml.enc` file.

 ### All put together, it does this: